Architecture of Wavefunction Component

 basis function vs basis set

-Addressed with the Vector and VectorSpace classes, where the former is an element of the latter.
+Addressed with the Wavefunction and VectorSpace classes, where the former is an element of the latter.

 implicit vs explicit